Tayap language: Nouns

 Nouns generally do not mark number themselves, although there is a small class of largely human nouns which mark plural, and a smaller class which mark dual.
 These categories, where marked, are largely marked by partial or full suppletion.
 Oblique cases, largely local, are marked by clitics attached to the end of the oblique noun phrase.

 Gender

-Like many languages of the Sepik-Ramu basin (particularly the Sepik languages), Tayap has masculine and feminine genders.
+Like many languages of the Sepik-Ramu basin, Tayap has masculine and feminine genders.

-There are two genders, masculine and feminine, marked not on the noun itself but on deictics, the ergative marker, suppletive verbal stems and verbal affixes.
+There are two genders, masculine and feminine, marked not on the noun itself but on deictics, the ergative marker, suppletive verbal stems and verbal object suffixes.
 The unmarked, generic form of all nouns, including animate nouns, even humans, is feminine: however, a male referent may be masculine.
 Another criterion is size and shape: long, thin and large referents tend to be masculine; short, stocky and small referents tend to be feminine.
 This type of gender-assignment system is typical of the Sepik region.
 Gender is only ever marked in the singular, never in the dual or plural.